lanylow/rbxfpsunlocker-osx/README.md

 ## Setup

-You can either download the `install_fps_unlocker` script and run it yourself, or use the following command to do it automatically:
+If you don't want to set your own custom FPS cap, you can use the following command to do it automatically:
 ```
 curl -f https://raw.githubusercontent.com/lanylow/rbxfpsunlocker-osx/script/install_fps_unlocker | sh
 ```
+Otherwise, you can follow the steps below:

+1. Download the script using `curl -LO https://raw.githubusercontent.com/lanylow/rbxfpsunlocker-osx/script/install_fps_unlocker`
+2. Make the script executable using `chmod +x ./install_fps_unlocker`
+3. Run the script and set your custom FPS cap using `./install_fps_unlocker (custom FPS cap number goes here)`

 After executing the script, you should see a confirmation that the unlocker was installed.

 *Note: You must run the command again when Roblox updates.*